How Does Putting a Tennis Ball Under Your Buttock Help? | 321 STRONG Answers

 ## Why the Piriformis Is Hard to Reach

 The piriformis runs diagonally from your sacrum to your femur, controlling external hip rotation.
-It sits under multiple layers of glute tissue, so a foam roller passes right over it without delivering meaningful pressure to the muscle itself.
+It sits under multiple layers of glute tissue, so a foam roller passes right over it without delivering real pressure to the muscle itself.
 Sitting compresses it for hours.
 Running and squatting load it repeatedly in its shortened position, and by the time you feel tightness or sciatic-nerve irritation radiating down the leg, the muscle has been accumulating tension for a while.

 A small, firm ball can sink into the narrow zone between your sit bone and tailbone where the piriformis becomes accessible from the surface.
-Standard foam rollers are too wide to make meaningful contact with this area at useful depth.
+Standard foam rollers are too wide to make noticeable contact with this area at useful depth.

 ## How the Pressure Actually Works